 To ensure the acceptance of work performed by A2LA-accredited organizations, A2LA has sought recognition and approval from international, domestic, and industry groups.
 Our accreditation programs are internationally-recognized and based on globally-accepted criteria resulting in A2LA’s signatory status with the following international recognition arrangements:

-Asia Pacific Laboratory Accreditation Cooperation (APLAC) Mutual Recognition Arrangement (MLA)
+- Asia Pacific Accreditation Cooperation (APAC) Mutual Recognition Arrangement (MLA)

-A2LA’s domestic recognitions include Federal, State, Local and industry partner confirmation that A2LA’s programs meeting the highest standards for quality.
+A2LA’s domestic recognitions include Federal, State, Local, and industry partner confirmation that A2LA’s programs meet the highest standards for quality.
 References to our recognitions can be found here.

 Consistent with the principles set forth in national and international standards, it is required that A2LA’s services be impartial and objective, free from any undue commercial, financial and other pressures that could compromise impartiality, and uninfluenced by the private interests of individuals acting for or on behalf of A2LA.
 A2LA invites interested parties to submit potential risks of impartiality relating to its accreditation activities through its Contact Us feature located at the bottom of all A2LA web pages.